Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 ## Install Java (OpenJDK 8)

-**Note.** Do not install OpenJDK 8 If you already have OpenJDK 11 installed.
+**Note**: Do not install OpenJDK 8 If you already have OpenJDK 11 installed.
 The node Installation is supported in both versions 8 and 11.

 Install OpenJDK 8 with the following command: